lennoxruk/post-wiki/README.md

-# post-wiki
+# Post to Wiki

-Workflow action to publish files to Gitea Wiki
+Workflow action to publish files to a Gitea repository Wiki.

+Wiki must be created before this action is executed.